dk14/crypto/chats/btc-audit/README.md

 ### Transparency.

-If you sent me message with a bid (txid of donation) for preferred feature and I did not progress the project - feel free to create an issue here as a reminder.
+If you sent me message with a bid (txid of donation) for preferred feature and I did not progress the project - you can create an issue here as a reminder, so progress would be publicly tractable - mentioning txid, would prove your bid.

 If your bid is not enough for the feature - someone else can bid more, and add a proof (txid) in comments to the issue.

 With enough bids - can lift it off!

 > Stricter STEM orientation of this project, which neads human overlook and engineering, protects it from black-labeling (even by altcoins, their infrastructure is not ready).
 Bitcointalk post protects from spoofing.
 White-labeling is possible, if it involves novelty.